OraOpenSource/node4ords/README.md

 TODO provide link to node project that handles node on boot

 #Static files
 Once installed a directory called ./public will be created.
-Static files can be placed in there and referenced from your server via //server_name/public/myfile.txt
+Static files can be placed in there and referenced from your server via //server_name/public/myfile.txt.
+You can configure the location for static content in ```config.js```

 By default, the following folder structure will be created:
 ```